 So anything that helps control inflammation can help keep the brain healthy and our memory sharp.

 The damage free radicals do to healthy cells can eventually cause cancer.
 With its high level of antioxidant compounds called polyphenols, cacao may protect cells against this damage.

 A 2016 study in Pharmacognosy Magazine (6) examined the effects of antioxidant compounds found in cacao, called procyanidins, on ovarian cancer cells.
 They found that procyanidin selectively killed these cancer cells and interrupted their normal growth cycle.

-Cacao Makes You Happier
+Dark Chocolate Makes You Happier